PhucXDoan/pxd/README.md

 The order that the meta-directives are evaluated in is entirely dependent upon their import and export dependencies.

-2. If a meta-directive exports and imports nothing (that is, a bare `#meta` tag), then it will always be evaluated last alongside with the other meta-directives that also don't export/import anything.
+2. If a meta-directive exports and imports nothing (that is, a bare `#meta` tag), then it'll actually implicitly import everything.
-The rationale being here is that these export/import-less meta-directives do not affect the dependencies of other meta-directives, so they can be executed last, and in doing so, we might as well have those meta-directives have access to every exported value.
+The rationale here is that these "export/import-less" meta-directives don't actually affect the dependencies of other meta-directives, so they can be executed last, and in doing so, we might as well have those meta-directives be able to access to every exported value.

 The different forms of exports/imports is detailed below: